Why migrating from Delphi is relevant today

 - Switching APP

-- System startup assisstance
+- System startup assistance

 Conversion Samples of Delphi to C# WinForms